Nabob (coffee)

-Nabob is a brand of coffee produced by Kraft Foods and sold in Canada since 1896.
+Nabob is a brand of coffee produced and owned by Kraft Heinz and sold in Canada since 1896.
 Nabob produces several different blends of coffee which are available in a typical Canadian supermarket.

 History

 The Nabob Coffee Company originated in Vancouver, British Columbia, in 1896.
 Its coffee was processed and packaged in the factory of food manufacturing company Kelly Douglas Limited.
 The name refers to the Anglo-Indian word nabob, a term for a conspicuously wealthy man who made his fortune in the Orient during the British colonial era.

 Nabob was purchased by German firm Jacobs in 1976.
 In 1978, the new owners extended the Nabob brand into Central and Eastern Canada and by 1986 Nabob had made its way all across Canada, Quebec being the last province to receive the brand.

-In 1994, the Nabob brand was purchased by Kraft Foods.
+In 1994, the Nabob brand was purchased by Kraft Foods when Philip Morris Combined Kraft General Foods Europe with Jacobs Suchard(The owner of Nabob)to form Kraft Jacobs Suchard, Since Nabob was a North American brand owned by Jacobs Suchard, the Nabob brand was moved to Kraft General Foods.

+In 2012, Kraft Foods Inc. Split into Kraft Foods Group and Mondelez International, since Kraft Foods Group retained the North american coffee brands while Mondelez retained the International Coffee brands.
+Nabob was moved to Kraft Foods Group and has been the only Kraft Coffee brand to be owned by Jacobs Suchard.